Mechanical engineers are responsible for the design and manufacture of the majority of products around us.

 Facilities and supportFacilities and support

-Study at Newcastle and you will join a vibrant community in the School of Mechanical and Systems Engineering.
-We are based in the Stephenson Building, close to all the University facilities.
+Study at Newcastle and you will join a vibrant community in the School of Engineering.

 Our wide range of mechanical engineering laboratories include: